-Methylphenidate Uses (Cont.)
+Methylphenidate Uses

 Methylphenidate is also used for the treatment of narcolepsy.
 Possible symptoms include falling asleep uncontrollably and at unusual times.
 People with the condition often appear paralyzed when they are asleep and have hallucinations when falling asleep.
 People with narcolepsy also often fall asleep several times during the day.